ucbds-infra/ds-course-infra-guide/jupyterhub/setup_jupyterhub.md

 covers how to set up a JupyterHub that runs the environment needed for Data 8.

-## What distribution of JupyterHub should I use?
+## What distribution of JupyterHub should I use

 JupyterHub has a few "distributions" that make it easy to set up on a particular kind of cloud infrastructure.
 Which one you choose will depend on your use case.